-- Whole class/group email addresses may be used at KS2, while pupils at KS3 and above will be provided with individual email addresses for educational use. - The use of personal email accounts to send and receive personal data or information is prohibited. - No sensitive personal data shall be sent to any other young persons, staff or third parties via works email. - Yong people are made aware that all email messages are monitored and that the filtering system will detect inappropriate links, viruses, malware and profanity. - Staff members are aware that their email messages may be monitored. - Any emails sent by young people to external organisations will be overseen by their teacher/support worker and must be authorised before sending. - Chain letters, spam and all other emails from unknown sources will be deleted without opening.
+- Pupils at KS3 and above will be provided with individual email addresses for educational use. - The use of personal email accounts to send and receive personal data or information is prohibited. - No sensitive personal data shall be sent to any other young persons, staff or third parties via works email. - Yong people are made aware that all email messages are monitored and that the filtering system will detect inappropriate links, viruses, malware and profanity. - Staff members are aware that their email messages may be monitored. - Any emails sent by young people to external organisations will be overseen by their teacher/support worker and must be authorised before sending. - Chain letters, spam and all other emails from unknown sources will be deleted without opening.